nix-community/nix-direnv/README.md

 ##### Disabling devShell fallback

-By default, nix-direnv will reload a previously working devShell if it discovers that a new verison does not evaluate.
+By default, nix-direnv will reload a previously working devShell if it discovers that a new version does not evaluate.
 This can be disabled by calling `nix_direnv_disallow_fallback` in `.envrc`, like so:

 ```shell